jamesob/Miser/README.md

 Miser is a Python library that can be used for writing scripts that'll help you project costs and figure out how to accumulate money.
-It is in super-secret alpha stealth mode, so it's not packaged properly, lacks tests, and is not extraordinarily user-friendly.
-Yet.
+It is in super-secret alpha stealth mode, so it's not packaged properly, lacks tests, and is unstable.
+For now.

 ## Example